 The Spring Sixty is a Cycle Sportive and as such the event is open to cyclists of all abilities from novice to advanced.
 Traditionally the halfway stop is held courtesy of the award winning Fitzpatrick's Restaurant where you will be treated to hot soup and breads to warm you up then onward to the finishing line.
 Each finisher is treated to a warm welcome and medal at the finish line plus a wholesome hot meal with tea and coffee.
 The atmosphere is always lively!

-Last Year we had just over 500 riders which astounding though it was we were at our limits and unfortunately came up short in a few areas (we felt) so in an effort to give everyone the full on Spring Sixty Experience we have made a few small changes, all for the better.
+Last Year we had just 700 riders which was just astounding and early indicators show that 2019 will be even bigger again.
 Our Sportive is of the highest standard and that is the way we would like to keep it for you!

 This year registration for all riders will be ONLINE ONLY.
 Early Bird Entry now open at £15 this has been capped at 200 and then full price at £20 for remaining time.
-Tickets available via Eventbrite by clicking on the tickets tab on the events page or click below... (there will be no registration on the day though you will have to collect wristband for food & medal etc).
+Tickets available via Eventmaster by clicking on the tickets tab on the events page (there will be no registration on the day though you will have to collect wristband for food & medal etc).
 Get your skates on click below and get booked!

 For further information keep an eye on the Camlough Cycling Club Facebook Page

 A few years back Camlough Cycling Club launched ‘The Hog Run’, a fun, quirky and challenging leisure event which takes place mid August each year raising funds for charity.

 The Hog Run is now established as one of the most prestigious leisure-endurance events in the Cycling Ireland Calendar and as anyone that has previously taken part in The Hog Run will testify it is a very special day out.
 Normally we will attract 250-300 cyclists from all over Ireland both north and south.